 When to visit:

 The best time to visit the Balearic Island’s crown jewel is not all that divergent from many destinations in the U.S. Generally speaking, Mallorca experiences mild winters of about 50 degrees, however those looking to make the most of their visit should book between May and September as many of the best hotels, La Residencia included, are at peak operation and temperatures are typically in the 80s.
-While visiting the island it’s also important to respect the local culture during these busy seasons, as negligible tourism can be detrimental to this slice of paradise.
-From the moment you arrive in its capital, Palma, until the days where you set out across the countryside, to the azul beaches and the quaint villages, it’s almost impossible not to fall in love with Mallorca, a real Mediterranean dream.
+While visiting the island it’s also important to respect the local culture during these busy seasons, as negligible tourism can be detrimental to this little slice of paradise.
+From the moment you arrive in its capital, Palma, until the days when you set out across the countryside to the island’s quaint villages, it’s almost impossible not to fall in love with Mallorca—a real Mediterranean dream.